 This analysis shows the translation risk exposure at year-end.
-However, the exposure during the year is continuously monitored and managed by the company.
+However, in-year exposure is continuously monitored and managed by the Group.

 Interest rate risk management

 The risk with respect to changes in interest rates is kept under control due to the Company's policy of investing from its own funding sources.